Anrkoxistential/countNreport/README.md

 # countNreport
-This project is to create a chrome extension to track numbers and also create agent reports
+this is an app to randomize ideas to help make choises on low impact desitions.